OneCrazyCoder/MMOGamepadOverlay/README.md

 In order to visually show current selection and possibly "flash" a menu item when it is activated, alternate colors (or Bitmaps) can be set for menus starting with the word "Selected" or "Flash" or the combination "FlashSelected", such as ``SelectedItemRGB=``, ``FlashBorderRGB=``, ``FlashSelectedLabelRGB=``, ``SelectedBitmap=``, and so on.

+### Label tags (text replacement)

+Portions of label text (such as the name of a menu item) can be dynamically replaced according to current app state by using **Label Tags**.
+These tags are specified by surrounding the tag name with < and > as part of a label's text.
+The tag will only be replaced if the tag name is recognized - otherwise it is assumed the intent was to actually print the < and > characters and whatever was between them as-is.

+Currently the only implemented tag type is the name of a layer, which will be replaced with "Yes" or "No" depending on if the layer with that name is active or not.
+This can be used for menu items that toggle a layer on or off as a means of changing a "setting" for the scheme at runtime.
+For example:

+    [Scheme]
+    LStick = MoveStrafe
+    ...

+    [Layer.CamSteer]
+    LStick = MoveAndLook
+    ...

+    [Menu.MainMenu.Settings]
+    1 = Cam Steer - <CamSteer>: Toggle CamSteer layer
+    ...

+Will change if the left stick has the camera auto-rotate when strafing left or right or not, based on if the "CamSteer" layer is active.
+To allow swapping this setting quickly during play, the first menu item in the Settings menu will display either "Cam Steer - Yes" or "Cam Steer - No", by use of the ``<CamSteer>`` tag.
+Confirming that Menu Item will toggle the layer and change the button to say the opposite.

 ### Fading and transparency

 HUD elements can also fade in and out when shown or hidden, or menus can be partially faded out when they haven't been used for a while or are currently disabled (by virtue of having no active buttons assigned that can control the menu), all of which can be controlled with the properties ``MaxAlpha=, FadeInDelay=, FadeInTime=, FadeOutDelay=, FadeOutTime=, InactiveDelay=``, and ``InactiveAlpha=``.
 All alpha values should be in the range of 0 to 255 (0 fully invisible, 255 fully opaque), and delay times are in milliseconds (1/1000th of a second).